If you need a California truck accident lawyer, BD&J is here to help.

 - Trucking accidents now happen 20% more frequently than they did just 20 years ago.

-- 5,472 people died in large crashes in 2023 alone, as reported by the National Safety Council, which was a 40% increase in the last decade.
+- Nationally, 5,472 people died in large crashes in 2023 alone, as reported by the National Safety Council, which was a 40% increase in the last decade.

 - According to a study published by the United States Department of Transportation in conjunction with the National Highway Traffic Safety Administration, large semi-trucks were 23% more likely to be involved in fatal multiple-vehicle accidents than passenger cars.